pipeline-components/eslint/README.md

 ## Usage

-The image is for running eslint, eslint is installed in /app/ in case you need to customize the install before usage
+The image is for running [ESLint][eslint].
+ESLint is installed in /app/ in case you need to customize the install before usage.

 ## Examples